 You are within your rights to post about your loved one’s passing and say how much they meant to you.
 To promote a smooth financial recovery process, however, you should avoid saying anything online about the at-fault party.

-If the claims adjuster sees those posts, they could use anything you say against you, ultimately reducing your overall settlement.
+If the claims adjuster sees those posts, they could use anything you say against you.
+This could ultimately reduce the compensation you receive and prevent you from being offered a fair settlement.

 Keep Track of Your Damages